SOS Children’s Villages Vietnam turns 30

 “The 1980s were a difficult period of rebuilding in Vietnam, and we are proud that SOS Children’s Villages played such a prominent role in caring for children who had lost parental care and in strengthening families who had suffered during the war and its aftermath,” said Dac Huu Dam, President of SOS Children’s Villages Vietnam from 1997 to 2010.

-Today in Vietnam, SOS Children’s Villages has 17 villages, 12 SOS youth facilities, 12 Hermann Gmeiner schools, 16 kindergartens, four vocational training centres, six family strengthening programs and one medical centre.
+Today in Vietnam, SOS Children’s Villages has 17 villages, 12 SOS youth facilities, 12 SOS Children's Villages schools, 16 kindergartens, four vocational training centres, six Family Strengthening Programs and one medical centre.

-The organisation has made its mark on more than a generation of children and young people, some of whom lost parental care at an early age.
+The organization has made its mark on more than a generation of children and young people, some of whom lost parental care at an early age.

 “I have grown up, got a stable career and found a happy home for myself thanks to SOS Children’s Village Danang.
 It’s a long journey from nurturing to teaching by mothers, aunts and beloved people in the Village,” says Tuan Thanh Ngo, who was born in 1985 and grew up at the Danang Village.